How to Create and Deliver Your Online Health Coaching Program

 You can run your online program with something as simple as email and a Facebook group to keep it low-tech and low-cost, or you can use an online platform.
 You’ll want to send out weekly emails (at a minimum), and then direct clients to join the fun in the Facebook group or login to their account to access the information.

 Options for online platforms include Practice Better and Kajabi just to name a couple.
 Practice Better is great because it’s designed specifically for health coaches and nutritionists, so you’ll have everything you need in one place to make it easy for you and your members.

 If you just plan to use email to deliver the content for your online program, MailerLite is a great option.
 I’m a big fan of MailerLite because it’s easy to use, their free version is good for up to 1,000 subscribers, and it comes with landing page templates.

 BONUS IDEA (Especially if you have little to no email list):

-(A) Handpick a few people to help you promote your program in exchange for free membership in your online program.
+Handpick a few people to help you promote your program in exchange for free or discounted access to your online program.
 Decide on the requirements first so they know upfront what is expected.
-For example, they will share a post that you create for them and tag you in the post from their personal Facebook profile (as well as other social media sites you suggest) a minimum of two times during your promotion.
+For example, they will provide a detailed testimonial you can use to promote the program the next time you launch it.

 7. Start promoting your program approximately two weeks before the start date.